gogeekery/DeepFreeze/README.md

 Will reboot the system and uses task scheduler for Deep Freeze after booting fresh user profile.

 #### **Core Features**
+- [ ] Optionally runs removal script (if included and thawed install is detected)
 - [x] Creates a new local user account
 - [x] Configures Windows system settings
 - [x] Installs Deep Freeze
-- [ ] Optionally runs removal script (if included)

 > [!IMPORTANT]
 > Review configuration, read through the script and test in a **non-production environment** before mass deployment.

 ### 2. `DeepFreezeRemoval.ps1`
 A standalone utility to uninstall Deep Freeze from the machine.
+Deep Freeze must be thawed.
+May be invoked from DeepFreezeSetup if included side-by-side.

 <details>
 <summary>⚠️ <b>Maintenance & Support (Click to expand)</b></summary>